WANT TO START YOUR OWN PODCAST BUT NEED A LITTLE HELP?GRAB MY GUIDE

 Your penchant for “bells and whistles”

 Are you adding complex intros and outros?
-Is your show broken up into segments that require audio placed in between?
+Is your show broken up into segments that require audio to be placed in between?
 Are you using sound effects, callers or complicated audio imagery?

 All these additional elements add time to your edit so be mindful of how fancy you can get with the time you’ve got available.